-Abstract: These are the notes for a 5-lecture-course given at ESSLLI 2006 in Malaga, Spain.
+These are the notes for a 5-lecture-course given at ESSLLI 2006 in Malaga, Spain.
 The URL of the school is http://esslli2006.lcc.uma.es/.
-This version slightly differs from the one which has been distributed at the school because typos have been removed and comments and suggestions by students have been worked in.

 The course is intended to be introductory.
 That means no prior knowledge of proof nets is required.
-However, the student should be familiar with the basics of propositional logic, and should have seen formal proofs in some formal deductive system (e.g., sequent calculus, natural deduction, resolution, tableaux, calculus of structures, Frege-Hilbert-systems, etc.).
+However, the student should be familiar with the basics of propositional logic, and should have seen formal proofs in some formal deductive system (e.g., sequent calculus, natural deduction, resolution, tableaux, calculus of structures, Frege-Hilbert-systems, ...).
 It is probably helpful if the student knows already what cut elimination is, but this is not strictly necessary.